Tornado3P9/Linux-Console-Tools/chmod_chown.md

 # Set directory permissions to root and also make the files readable by administrator only:
-sudo chown -R root:root ~/directory/ sudo chown -R og-rwx ~/directory/*
+sudo chown -R root:root ~/directory/ sudo chmod -R og-rwx ~/directory/

 # Take rights away for everyone else besides root for everything that you do in this root session...always a good idea when handling system configurations
 sudo -i && umask 077